DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 ![SpriteInspector](Images/SpriteInspector)

 You can play with that value until it works if needed.
-Don't worry we can always make things work, it just might mean later on you'll need to pay more attention to something like the size of your Colliders.
+Don't worry we can always make things work, it just might mean later on you'll need to pay more attention to something like the size of your Colliders.\

-//Tile Sprites later
+In the future when working with Sprites made by you or an artist it is a good idea to follow one scale for all.
+Meaning if two sprites are supposed to be the same size make them the same pixel size.

+Now that we've got that working we will still need to fix the ramps as they are very stretched.\
+Again there are a few ways to do this.
+We can Tile sprites or use 9-Slicing.\
+I will demonstrate both and it is up to you to decide which is best in your senacario.

+#### Tiling

+Tiling sprites means that our sprites repeat rather than strech when it reaches it's max size.

+#### 9-Slicing

 ### Backgrounds With Sprites